Optical Component Design -- Hi Resolution Mask Issues

 When optical designers hear about the IC industry's ability to image sub micron lines they assume that their structures should also be easy to image.
 However, some of their requirements don't align with the IC processes.
 For example:

 IC CAD data is grid based.
-Some years ago the grid value was 1.0 um.
-It has dropped steadily to 0.5 um, 0.25 um and even below that for the tightest processes.
-However in the IC world there is no need to smoothly change the width of a line -- So these tight resolutions apply only for parallel and very short lines.
+Many years ago the grid value was 1.0 um.
+It has steadily dropped to 0.5 um, 0.25 um and continued even below that.
+However in the IC world there is no need to smoothly change the width of a line -- So these tight resolutions may apply only for parallel and very short lines.

 optical waveguide